 Photo credit: Renata Kaveh

-Tessa Virtue, FitSpirit’s mentor for 2019
+Tessa Virtue, FitSpirit’s mentor

 It was at the age of six, while on a class outing, that Tessa Virtue put on skates for the first time.
 Three years later, while attending Canada’s National Ballet School, she made an important decision that changed the course of her life: she turned her focus to figure skating.
 Now 30 years old, Tessa Virtue is an Olympic champion and one of the most famous skaters in Canada.